-Adam Hamm was appointed Insurance Commissioner by Governor John Hoeven in October 2007, elected to a four-year term in November 2008 and reelected to a second four-year term in November 2012.
-Hamm has a strong and varied background that includes experience both in public service and in the private sector.
+Adam Hamm, 44, was appointed Insurance Commissioner by Governor John Hoeven in October 2007, elected to a four-year term in November 2008 and reelected to a second four-year term in November 2012.
+Adam has a strong and varied background that includes experience both in public service and in the private sector.

-Hamm's dedication and desire to serve the public was in part born out of his experiences at the Cass County State's Attorney's office.
-Hamm prosecuted personal crimes, including murder, rape, robbery, assault, and child physical and sexual abuse.
-Seeking justice for victims and their families gave Hamm a special appreciation for public service and a keen insight into what it takes to protect the public.
+Adam's dedication to serve the public began with his work as a prosecutor at the Cass County State's Attorney's office.
+Adam prosecuted personal crimes, including murder, rape, robbery, assault, and child physical and sexual abuse.
+This work gave Adam an understanding of what it takes to protect the public.

 Among the cases he handled during his time as a prosecutor was the prosecution of Kyle Bell for the murder of Jeanna North, an 11-year-old Fargo girl.
 This case ultimately resulted in a life sentence for Bell, but just as importantly, prompted the enactment of tougher laws against sex offenders in North Dakota.

-In September 2014, Hamm was appointed by the NAIC to the U.S. Financial Stability Oversight Council (FSOC).
-In this role, Hamm represents the interests of all the nation's state insurance regulators.
+Additionally, Adam was selected by his fellow insurance commissioners to serve on the U.S. Financial Stability Oversight Council (FSOC).
+In this role, Adam represents the interests of all the nation's state insurance regulators.

 FSOC is a fifteen member body comprised of the nation's chief financial regulators, including U.S. Treasury Secretary Jack Lew who chairs the council and Federal Reserve Board Chair Janet Yellen.
 The council was created by the Dodd-Frank Wall Street Protection and Consumer Protection Act in 2010 to monitor the safety and stability of the nation's financial system and coordinate a response to any threats.

-Hamm's NAIC and FSOC work ensures that North Dakota has a strong national voice in insurance regulation.
+Adam's NAIC and FSOC work ensures that North Dakota has a strong national voice in both insurance regulation and the security of our entire financial system.

-A native of Jamestown, N.D., Commissioner Hamm lived and worked in the Fargo area since 1998 before relocating to Bismarck in 2007 with his wife, Michelle, and children, Wyatt (16) and Halle (13).
+A native of Jamestown, N.D., Adam lives in Bismarck with his wife, Michelle, and children, Wyatt (18) and Halle (14).

 Invite Commissioner Adam Hamm to speak at your event in ND